 David Ewing Duncan

-His most recent book is When I'm 164: The New Science of Radical Life Extension, and What Happens If It Succeeds (TED Books).
-His previous books include the bestselling Experimental Man: What One Man's Body Reveals About His Future, Your Health, and Our Toxic World (Wiley); Masterminds: Genius, DNA and the Quest to Rewrite Life (Harper Perennial), and Calendar: Humanity's Epic Struggle to Determine a True and Accurate Year (Harper-Collins/Avon), published in 19 languages and a bestseller in 14 countries.
+His latest book is When I'm 164: The New Science of Radical Life Extension, and What Happens If It Succeeds (Ted books).
+He also wrote Experimental Man: What One Man's Body Reveals about His Future, Your Health, and Our Toxic World (Wiley).
+He is the founding director of the Center of Life Science Policy at UC Berkeley.

 David is finishing his first novel, a biomedical thriller.
 David's work has won numerous awards, including Magazine Story of the Year from AAAS, and nominations for two National Magazine Awards.
 He serves on a special communications committee at the National Academies of Science and is on the faculty of Singularity University.
 David lives in San Francisco and is a member of the SF Writer's Grotto.